Skip to Content

 A Medicaid trust is similar to other irrevocable trusts.
 The grantor (as an individual or couple) transfers their assets to an irrevocable trust.
 However, unlike other irrevocable trusts, the grantor can be the income beneficiary.
 Their children or spouse would be the residual beneficiaries.
 The grantor can receive income from the trust to the maximum amount allowed by Medicaid.
 But the now, asset-free grantor can qualify for Medicaid nursing home assistance.

-The Medicaid trust offers about the same asset protection as any other irrevocable trust.
+The Medicaid trust offers about the same Asset Protection as any other irrevocable trust.
 Medicaid trusts prohibit using the trust assets for other health care purposes, and it also limits the beneficiaries’ income to those income limits set by Medicaid.
 You must create and fund your Medicaid trust 60 months before you apply for Medicaid.
 That’s its one disadvantage: Few people can anticipate their long-term care needs that far in advance.

 Avoid Trust Shams